geniusisme/JIKL_navigation/README.md

 # Description

-This is *.apk script which helps with keyboard navigation.
+This is *.ahk script which helps with keyboard navigation.
 It works everywhere, as opposed to specialized text editors, and uses convenient key scheme:

 * alt + j - move cursor left
 * alt + i - move cursor up